Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Acid Rock Break"			"0"

-			// The Mutant Tank's rock as this many chances out of 100.0% to trigger the rock break ability.
+			// The Mutant Tank's rock has this many chances out of 100.0% to trigger the rock break ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --